 Question: How should I respond to passive-aggressive texts from my spouse blaming me for our child’s behavior?

 I’m faced with a recurring situation where my spouse sends me texts that seem to blame me for our child’s misbehavior, even when I’m not present.
 This morning, while I was out, our child chose to watch YouTube and then misbehaved.
 I received a text implying this was my fault.
-I have three options:

-Not respond
+1. Not respond

-Point out the logical flaw (“So what I’m reading is that our child is misbehaving because I let them watch YouTube in the morning.”)
+2. Point out the logical flaw (“So what I’m reading is that our child is misbehaving because I let them watch YouTube in the morning.”)

-Simply reply with “Good morning.”
+3. Simply reply with “Good morning.”

 These blame-shifting messages are frequent, and I’m unsure how to respond constructively.